 Trucking Fleet Vehicles

 These powerful vehicles truly mobilize the U.S. economy.
-Trucks in a fleet are often looked as more than an expense, but rather an investment.
+Trucks in a fleet are considered as more than an expense, but rather an investment.
 There are currently gas and natural gas options, with electric models on the way.
 Here are some On-Highway and Vocational trucks from top manufacturers.

 Commercial Fleet Vehicles

 These fleets are composed of more than one type of fleet vehicle.
 Usually, commercial fleets have a variety of vehicles that serve different purposes but together make business possible.
-This is usually true for large business select vehicles from the categories listed above.
+This is usually true for large businesses.

 Cars and trucks for personal use have been in the hybrid and electric space for quite a while now.
 So, it’s no surprise that the auto industry at large is working on electric fleet vehicle options.
 Some high-profile manufacturers to keep an eye on are Rivian and Tesla.
 Longer established manufacturers like Chevrolet, Nissan, and Workhorse are also developing electric solutions that satisfy the high demands of businesses.